snoyberg/conduit/README.md

     a source/conduit can be reused, and possibly more efficient implementations (no double buffering).
 Disadvantage: more functions to implement/user to keep track of, so harder to use.

+*   I dislike the travesty which is `type FilePath = [Char]`, so I'm using the system-filepath package.
+I've used it for a lot of internal code at work, and it performs wonderfully.
+If anyone is concerned about this approach, let me know.